pawel-soja/AsiCamera/README.md

 # What has been improved?
 After an in-depth analysis of the original library, frame copying has been completely removed in libASICamera2Boost.
 In addition, more bulks transfers to USB ensure more stable operation.
+Additionally:
+- you can use several cameras at once
+- more frames per second
+- more stable work
+- correct first frame (long exposure)

 # What is the difference in use?
 Just swap the libraries!